FENECON Commercial 50 — Assembly and Operating Instructions

 Only use suitable and tested lifting gear and hoists for transportation!

-Risk due to lifted Loads! |
+Risk due to lifted loads! |

 Check that the parts and outer packaging are in perfect condition. |